The members of the Executive Committee

 The directors are appointed for a six-year term.

-Koen Gorissen is Director of the General Secretariat of the Belgian Data Protection Authority and a member of the Executive Committee.
+Koen Gorissen is the Chairman of the Belgian Data Protection Authority and a member of the Executive Committee.

 Before becoming Director of the Belgian DPA's General Secretariat, Koen Gorissen was Member-Adviser (Privacy Expert) at the Supervisory Body for Police Information (also known as the COC), for which, in addition to his operational role as expert, he also carried out various management tasks.
 Before joining the COC, he worked for 11 years as legal advisor at the Commission for the protection of privacy (CPP), the predecessor of the Belgian DPA.
 He also worked as a lawyer.
 Koen Gorissen obtained his law and notarial degrees from the KU Leuven.
 He speaks 5 languages.